apollo

 How does the drug interact with Vanco-L 500Mg Vial:

-Coadministration of Vanco-L 500Mg Vial with Teicoplanin can increase the risk or severity of kidney and hearing problems.
+Coadministration of Vanco-L 500Mg Vial with Everolimus can increase the risk or severity of kidney problems.

 How to manage the interaction:

-Taking Vanco-L 500Mg Vial with Teicoplanin may result in an interaction, they can be taken together if prescribed by a doctor.
-However, contact a doctor immediately if you experience Breathlessness, decreased blood pressure, Wheezing, or Flushing (a sense of warmth in the face, ears, neck, and trunk).
+Taking Vanco-L 500Mg Vial with Everolimus can result in an interaction it can be taken together if prescribed by a doctor.
+However, contact a doctor immediately if you experience nausea, vomiting, loss of appetite, increased or decreased urination, sudden weight gain or weight loss, fluid retention, swelling, shortness of breath, bone pain, muscle cramps, tiredness, weakness, dizziness, confusion, and irregular heart rhythm.
 Do not discontinue any medication without consulting a doctor.

 Severe